maha-aftab/maha-aftab/README.md

 💞 I'm looking to collaborate on anything that can help consumers daily.

-I'm currently working at Iclosed as a MERN full-stack developer
+I'm currently working at Iclosed as a Software Engineer.

 Add me on Linkedin https://www.linkedin.com/in/mahaaftab/